-Renluka Maharaj is multidisciplinary artist and her work incorporates photography with elements of performance, collage, painting and video.
-Through her practice she seeks to illuminate a people, place or subject to create narratives that speak to gender, sexuality, religion and a colonial history.
+Renluka Maharaj is a multidisciplinary artist, and her work incorporates photography with elements of performance, collage, painting, and video.
+Through her practice, she seeks to illuminate a people, place, or subject to create narratives that speak to gender, sexuality, religion, and colonial history.
 In her most recent body of work, Maharaj examines those themes through lived experience and her own ancestry.
 Coming from a multicultural country like Trinidad and Tobago and having lived in different places, the themes of her work are inherently cross-cultural and transnational.

-Her work has been recognized with awards including Fellowships from: Vermont Studio Center, Fountainhead Residency and Virginia Center For Creative Arts.
-She has also been accepted into the year-long residency in Newark, New Jersey which will culminate in a solo show in 2020.
+Her work has been recognized with awards, including Fellowships from Vermont Studio Center, Fountainhead Residency, and Virginia Center For Creative Arts.